Columbia Thermodynamic Softshell Review

 While Columbia claims that the jacket is “comfortable in a surprising range of conditions and temperatures” we’d have to say that for milder days, this jacket is just too hot.
 However, since the jacket is designed to handle even the coldest winter days, Columbia added an “Omni-Shield” exterior, which repels moisture and keeps you dry.
 When combined with Columbia’s patented “Invizzip” zipper technology which seals all zippers and seams, the jacket is practically a wet suit.

 We tested this in a variety of conditions, from drizzly rain to fairly heavy snow, and are happy to report that in all but the heaviest rain it kept us surprisingly dry.
 Our only complaint was the stiffness of the material when worn.
 Softshells usually have a supple and wearable exterior which is more reminiscent of your favorite hoody than of a coat, and Columbia certainly claimed to have this quality here.
 Our complaint was silenced the first time we used it on the slopes.
 When combined with a warm base layer, the wind blocking capabilities of this jacket really shone through.
 We were pleasantly surprised by the overall versatility.
-The bottom line – while suited to much colder temperatures than other softshells, this jacket’s low pricepoint and excellent feature set make it a must have for the price point.
-Check it out at Columbia.com.
+The bottom line – while suited to much colder temperatures than other softshells, this jacket’s low price point and excellent feature set make it a must have for the price point.
+For mor info on the Thermodynamic Softshell and other Columbia products, visit www.columbia.com.